naveengovind/spotify-player/README.md

 - Not all terminals supported by [libsixel](https://github.com/saitoha/libsixel) are supported by `spotify_player` as it relies on a [third-party library](https://github.com/atanunq/viuer) for image rendering.
 A possible list of supported terminals can be found in [here](https://github.com/atanunq/viuer/blob/dc81f44a97727e04be0b000712e9233c92116ff8/src/printer/sixel.rs#L83-L95).
 - Images rendered by `sixel` can have a _weird_ scale.
 It's recommended to tweak the `cover_img_scale` config option to get the best result as the scaling works differently with different terminals and fonts.
+- For tmux users with Ghostty: The app now automatically detects and fixes blurry image rendering in tmux under Ghostty by forcing the Kitty protocol.
+You can also manually specify the image protocol in your config with `image_protocol = "kitty"` (options: "kitty", "iterm", "sixel").

 Examples of image rendering: